The Reuben: A Deli Classic Worth Making from Scratch

 When the bottom slice is properly grilled, place another buttered slice of bread on top, turn it over and grill it to perfection.

-When both sides have been toasted, plate the sandwich, open the top and spoon on an embarrassingly huge amount of russian dressing.
+When both sides have been toasted, plate the sandwich, open the top and spoon on an embarrassingly huge amount of Russian dressing.
 Slice in half and dig in!
 Print

 Reuben Sandwich